kelseyhightower/cri-o-tutorial/README.md

 > sudo ocic ctr create --pod $POD_ID --config test/testdata/container_redis.json

-The command will take a few seconds to return because the redis container needs to be pulled using docker.
+The `ocic ctr create` command  will take a few seconds to return because the redis container needs to be pulled using the docker daemon.

+Start the Redis container:

 ```
 sudo ocic ctr start --id $CONTAINER_ID
 ```

+Get the status for the Redis container:

 ```
 sudo ocic ctr status --id $CONTAINER_ID